CSULB Geography Alumni

 He has given papers at the Association of American Geographers meetings, presenting “The Waning Berlin Wall: Topography of a Relict Boundary,” at the 2001 New York meetings, “The Security Habitation Hierarchy: Physical Manifestation of Residential Security on Southern California’s Geographic Urbanscape” at the 2002 Los Angeles meetings, and “Security Habitation in the New Berlin: Landscapes of Defensible Residential Space in Berlin’s Newly Built Urban Environment” at the 2004 Philadelphia meetings.

-Ms. Julienne Gard (M.A., 2006) is working on her Ph.D. in geography at USC.
+Julienne Gard (M.A. in Geography, 2006) is working on her Ph.D. in geography at USC.
 She is the 2007 recipient of the Jacques May Prize for the best master’s thesis in medical geography.
 This national award is given annually by the Medical Geography Specialty Group of the Association of American Geographers.
 She has completed her second year of doctoral studies (2008) and is working with Dr. John Wilson to develop a dissertation topic that brings together critical cartography and GIS with health geography.

-Mr. Robert Gonick (B.A., 2001) served as Director of Education at the National Institute of Technology, Long Beach, which is a career school offering programs leading to careers as medical office management, x-ray technician, medical assistant, medical insurance biller, massage therapist, business management/administrative assistant, plumbing technology, electrical technology, electrician, industrial electrical technology, industrial instrumentation and control systems, and plumber.
+Robert Gonick (B.A. in Geography, 2001) served as Director of Education at the National Institute of Technology, Long Beach, which is a career school offering programs leading to careers as medical office management, x-ray technician, medical assistant, medical insurance biller, massage therapist, business management/administrative assistant, plumbing technology, electrical technology, electrician, industrial electrical technology, industrial instrumentation and control systems, and plumber.

-Mr. Ryan Goode (M.A.
-2007) was accepted into the joint Ph.D. program in geography at San Diego State University and the University of California, Santa Barbara.
+Ryan Goode (M.A. in Geography, 2007) was accepted into the joint Ph.D. program in geography at San Diego State University and the University of California, Santa Barbara.
 He is pursuing his interests in social geography, cultural studies, street art, online research methods, qualitative methods.
 Congratulations!

-Ms. Griza (B.A.
-2003) is a GIS coördinator in the UCLA Department of Government and Community Relations.
+Amelia Griza (B.A. in Geography, 2003) is a GIS coordinator in the UCLA Department of Government and Community Relations.

-Mr. Grouse (M.A.
-1994) works for several years for ALSTech, a GIS consulting company.
+Bruce Grouse (M.A. in Geography, 1994) worked for several years for ALSTech, a GIS consulting company.
 He is now a research manager for CoStar Group, Inc., which does commercial real estate information analysis.

 Mr. Kim Hatch